Related Github Documents

 • Use a recent PWA version

-• Configure hybridApplication setting to denote the Responsive Starter Store application (this is usually -).
+• Configure hybridApplication setting to denote the Responsive Starter Store application (usually - in the inSPIRED demo scenario).

 • Follow the Hybrid configuration setup